Chaumuhan: History

 Brahma Vimohan Leela took place during Krishna's time.
 Bewildered by the simplicity of Krishna as a child, Brahma stole Krishna's calves and cowherds.
 Realizing this, Krishna expanded into the same number of calves and cowherds and life remained undisturbed in Braj.
 Brahma realized his mistake and did penance at the Brahma Jhaadi (Chaumuha) and apologized to Krishna there.
 He did so after bathing in the nearby Chandra Sarovar (which was partly restored by the Braj Foundation).
 Because of this pastime the village was named Chaumuha, indicating four heads of Brahma.
 Only two temples of Brahma Ji exist; one in Pushkar (Ajmer) and the other in Chaumuha.

 Demographics

 As of the 2012 Indian census, the town had a population of 9,881 of which 54% were male and 46% female.
-Literacy is higher than the national average at close to 95% for men and 70% for women, and 45% per cent of the population is under age six.
+Literacy is higher than the national average at close to 95% for men and 70% for women, and 45% of the population is under age six.